joagre/ratatoskr/ideas/r.md

 ./src/database/tablestore.sa
 ```

-Note how the modules `std.lists` and `database.utils.lists` has the same
+The modules `std.lists` and `database.utils.lists` have the same
 module name.
-To resolve this, an import alias is used.
+To resolve this, an import alias can be used.

 Like this: